-Providing NCE students with a common background in mathematics and science, especially in the early years of their training, are the departments of Engineering Graphics, Mathematics, and Physics and Mechanics; and the Chemistry Division of the Department of Chemical Engineering and Chemistry.
-They also conduct advanced courses on both the undergraduate and graduate levels.
+Providing NCE students with a common background in mathematics and science, especially in the early years of their training, are the departments of Engineering Graphics, Mathematics, Physics; and the Chemistry Division of the Department of Chemical Engineering and Chemistry.
+Basic instruction in the area of mechanics is provided by the Department of Civil Engineering.
+These departments also conduct advanced courses on both the undergraduate and graduate levels.